 The lines between advertising and public relations are often blurred, and while they do have some crossover, they also have distinct characteristics.
 Both have tactical and strategic differences with varying timelines as well.
 As a PR guy myself, here’s how I explain it: the difference between public relations and advertising is about who’s talking about your company.

 What’s the difference between public relations and advertising?

 Advertising is the skill of talking about your company whereas public relations (PR) is the skill of inspiring others to talk about your company.
 Advertising almost always involves interrupting others’ daily habits via pop-ups, ads, billboards, commercials, etc. Public relations involves the willing exchange of value for attention via interviews, events, written content, newsletters, and podcasts—check out my complete guide on how to start a company podcast.

-As a general rule, most consumers are aware and resistant to advertisements and their inherent bias, but public relations efforts are often unseen, naturally occurring, and considered to be unbiased.
+As a general rule, most consumers are aware of and resistant to advertisements and their inherent bias, but public relations efforts are often unseen, naturally occurring and considered to be unbiased.
 This means consumers are often more receptive to public relations efforts than advertisements.

 Public Relations vs Advertising timelines

 Time is also a big difference between public relations and advertising.
 Whereas an ad can be created, bought and placed in search engines within minutes, an organic result could take 3 to 6 months or more.

 The timeline for public relations can often be frustrating.
 A great strategy may not see any real results in 6 months, a year, or even longer.
 Leadership can become impatient and see public relations as a waste of money for this reason.
 This is a primary reason however, my clients see great results—because we know their competition doesn’t have the same level of patience.